 Will I Have Loose Skin After Losing 50 Pounds?

-You are likely to have some amount of loose skin after a 50 lbs. weight loss, especially in areas where your body tends to store the most amount of fat since that is where your skin is stretched significantly.
+You are likely to have some amount of loose skin after a a significant weight loss of 50 lbs., especially in areas where your body tends to store the most amount of fat since that is where your skin is stretched significantly.

 Everybody has different fat distribution.
 Some tend to store a lot of fat in the belly, hips and thighs, while others may store more fat in the arms, some have skinny arms.

-Assuming that you took a more sensible approach towards weight loss and lost 50 lbs. over the span of a year or more, any stretch marks and loose skin will be concentrated in one or two areas of your body.
+Assuming that you took a more sensible approach towards weight loss and lost 50 lbs. over the span of a year or more, you may have a few stretch marks and loose skin that will be concentrated in one or two areas of your body.

 The skin on the rest of the areas should have adapted to the new, leaner musculature under it.

 But if you took a more dramatic approach towards fat loss and lost 50 lbs. in five to six months, then you are likelier to have excess skin on multiple parts of the body.

 30 lbs. are not a lot of weight.
 I mean, it definitely is.
 Don’t get me wrong.

 What I mean is that it’s not too drastic a drop in body weight, to cause loose skin, in MOST people.